arnabs542/oj/problemSolving.md

             - modulo
             - arithmetic
     - Refine STATE we are tracking to use STATE TRANSITION/RECURRENCE RELATION
+        - Define state that WON'T LOSE INFORMATION for state transition function
+        - Define state that's TRACTABLE
+        - Augment/ADD STATE by another dimension of if current dimensions are insufficient

 For example, refer to "course schedule III", "knapsack problems".
 In 0-1 knapsack problem, items have different cost(weight) and gain(value), so it should be solved with dynamic programming.